munificent/journal/_posts/2010-10-01-solving-the-expression-problem.md

 ---
 layout: post
 title: "Solving the Expression Problem"
-#categories: code, java, language, magpie
+tags: code java language magpie
 ---
 I started working on Magpie out of frustration with a lot of the languages I used.
 One of the key itches I wanted to scratch is something called the